What are Risk Assessment Scales?

 - 21-25: Extreme Risk – Immediate action or termination of activity required.

-- See how you can adapt the risk levels or their names to your methodology
+- See how you can customize risk levels or their names to your methodology